 Once legal authority has been granted from either consent or a search warrant, investigators will first log into the account, navigate to settings, then select the “Your Facebook Information” tab.
 Next, select, “Download Your Information”, selecting the date range, image quality, and format for the export.
 Once your options have been configured simply hit “Create File”, then navigate over to the “Available Files” view found above the configuration options.

 The newly generated file will show as pending, until it’s completed and ready for download.
-AXIOM 3.0 supports the JSON format available from the archival download options given.
+AXIOM 3.0 only supports the JSON format available from the archival download options given, so be sure to select JSON when you download the file.

 Public Twitter Acquisition Without Credentials